sewoony/Ubuntu-16.04/README.md

 | Ubuntu 16.04 | NVIDIA GIX 1080 | 3.5 |

 __CUDA & cuDNN__
-There are two different versions of Tensorflow : CPU / GPU To use the Tensorflow-gpu version you need to install CUDA and cuDNN.
+There are two different versions of Tensorflow : CPU / GPU<br>
+To use the Tensorflow-gpu version you need to install CUDA and cuDNN.<br>
-There is a different version to install for each TF version.
+There is a different version to install for each TF version. <br>
 Starting with version 1.5, CUDA 9 and cuDNN 7 are required.

 | TF version | CUDA | cuDNN |